 We provide hot meals to families who need them.
-We feed the whole family, a healthy meal, twice a week, delivered to their door.
+We feed the whole family, a healthy meal, once a week, delivered to their door.

 Our guiding principle is: No Fuss – No Forms – No Referrals … Just Food for Families who need it.